Linux Plugins#

 This section describes the VPP agent’s Linux plugins.
 The information provided for each plugin includes:

-• Short description.
+- Short description.

-• Configuration programming examples, if available, using an etcd data store, REST and gPRC.
+file defining the model, and conf file if available. - Configuration programming examples, if available, using an etcd data store, REST and gPRC.

 Agentctl